 What to do when a Domain Hijacking Occurs

 1. Get the facts.
 When the offending domain is not one you are actually using ask, “Does the URL of the third party domain take you to a live website, or to a parked landing page filled with ads?
 If so, does the landing page market or advertise related or competitive goods or services to those sold under your brand name?”

-On the other hand, if there are competitive goods and services, or a parked page with PPC’s that are related to your own, then read on.
+On the other hand, if there are competing goods and services, or a parked page with PPCs that are related to your own, then read on.
 There is legal authority stating that this is Initial Interest Confusion and illegal.
 Companies such as Sedo actually help infringers fill parked pages with ads for competitive goods and services so don’t assume you can not have them removed.
 Don’t assume you cannot have them removed.
-Facebook went to court to do so, but it was suing over hundreds of offending domains.
+Facebook went to court to do so, but it was suing hundreds of offending domains.

 3. Write a letter.
 The starting place for any legal wrong is to document the situation in writing.
-Prepare and send a letter demanding return of the domain with proof of delivery.
-Also send the letter by email to the address shown in the WHOIS information, and send a certified copy to the Registrant address identified in the same information.
+Prepare and send a letter demanding the return of the domain with proof of delivery.
+Also, send the letter by email to the address shown in the WHOIS information, and send a certified copy to the Registrant address identified in the same information.

 5. File a UDRP.
 What should you do if there is no response from the owner?
-The remedy to recover an infringing domain in case of a domain hijacking is to file a Uniform Domain Dispute Resolution Proceeding (“UDRP’).
+The remedy to recover an infringing domain in case of a domain hijacking is to file a Uniform Domain Dispute Resolution Proceeding (UDRP).
 For .com endings, the filings are before the National Arbitration Forum or the World Intellectual Property Association in Geneva, Switzerland (WIPO).
 The proceedings are in writing, and the cost is a fraction of a real lawsuit.
 In some cases, you may still be better off paying off the offender and getting back the domain.
 However, remember that an offer to sell you an infringing domain containing a trademark is evidence of bad faith if the demand is too high and you have to file a UDRP!